Get a Remortgage Quote Including All the Legal Fees

 Always check the full details of the mortgage offer.
 The "free" service will be provided by a solicitor from the lender's pre-approved panel, not a firm you choose.

-Beyond legal and conveyancing fees, there are other potential costs to be aware of when you remortgage.
+Beyond legal fees and disbursements, there are other potential costs to be aware of when you remortgage.
 Knowing about these will help you avoid surprises and budget correctly.

 Valuation Fee